Google’s mobile-first index has made it all the more important to have a mobile-responsive, mobile-friendly website.

-With that timeline in mind, there are things you can do now to make sure you are ready for the switch to the mobile-first index.
-We’re going to assume that you either have a dedicated mobile (m.) website or, better still, a responsive site.
+There are things you can do now to make sure you are ranking well on the mobile-first index.
+We’re going to assume that you either have a dedicated mobile website or, better still, a responsive site.
 If not, you might want to get that sorted out before you continue with this article.
 Google even gives you a tool to see if you’re doing it well:

-Being ready for the move to the mobile-first index and being optimized for it are two very different things.
-Here are five great tactics you can implement now that will ensure, when the time comes, you are not only mobile-first ready, but your site is set up to maximize conversions and steal a march on the competition.
+Here are five great tactics you can implement now that will ensure you are not only mobile-first ready, but your site is set up to maximize conversions and steal a march on the competition.

 Optimize your site for the mobile-first index

 There are a number of tactics to focus on in order to be ready for the mobile-first index.
 When it comes to conversions and overall user experience (UX), we recommend starting with your site speed, specifically focusing on mobile.

 There are four ways we recommend speeding up your site on mobile: